AAO website user survey

 - A technician will be on duty during the first part of the night to respond immediately to any technical problems.

 - At other times there will be a two-hour response time by the afternoon shift technician.

 - An AAT night assistant will be on duty all night and will operate the telescope.
 If there are any problems during the night, the night assistant will take immediate action either to fix the problem or arrange for someone else to fix it.

 - An AAO support astronomer will get in touch with you to confirm the details of your observing run at least four weeks prior to the run.

 - We will provide the instrumentation at the start of the night that will enable you to undertake your scientific program as specified.

 - If requested, a support astronomer will be present for the first night of your run to help you obtain the best possible data.

-- If required, we will provide full support for untrained observers on instruments such as AAOmega.
+- If required, we will provide full support for untrained observers on complex instruments such as AAOmega.

 - We will make available full documentation to guide you in carrying out your observations.

 - We will provide adequate computer hardware and software to allow you to store, access and analyse all data acquired with AAO instrumentation during your observing run.